We live in a chemical world and the word ‘chemical’ doesn’t always equal toxic. Everything has a chemical name.

 Research is so conflicting; some say X is bad while others say it’s actually ok; Y is shown to do this but only in 3 studies… Is that enough proof?
 For me the answer is simple.
 Just reduce what you use and what you think you need.
 That’s the safest bet.

-And don’t boycott a brand because I, or someone else, don’t like it.
+Don’t boycott a brand because I don’t like it.
 Make decisions for yourself.
 Weigh it up.

 You can’t possibly learn everything about every potential toxic chemical on the market.
 Firstly, because new chemicals are being created every day, research is always underway and (for me at least), the human brain can’t cope with that much info!!
 So, again, the solution is to simplify and arm yourself with tools like the Chemical Maze app and Environmental Working Group.